apache/trafficcontrol/docs/source/glossary.rst

 	Roles
 		Permissions :dfn:`Roles` define the operations a user is allowed to perform, and are currently an ordered list of permission levels.

+		.. seealso:: For a more complete description of Roles, see the :ref:`roles` overview section.

 	Server Capability
 	Server Capabilities
 		A :dfn:`Server Capability` (not to be confused with a "Capability") expresses the capacity of a :term:`cache server` to serve a particular kind of traffic.
 For example, a :dfn:`Server Capability` could be created named "RAM" to be assigned to :term:`cache servers` that have RAM-disks allocated for content caching. :dfn:`Server Capabilities` can also be required by :term:`Delivery Services`, which will prevent :term:`cache servers` without that :dfn:`Server Capability` from being assigned to them.
 It also prevents :term:`Mid-tier cache servers` without said :term:`Server Capability` from being selected to serve upstream requests from those :term:`Edge-tier cache servers` assigned to the requiring :term:`Delivery Services`.